conorcook7/StringService/README.md

 ### *For Eclipse users*

 If you are developing using Eclipse as your IDE, you can run the program and test the server with the following commands:
+1. In Package Explorer
+	* Right Click on "StringService"
+	* Hover over "Maven"
+	* Click "Update Project..."
-1. Press the "Run" button while selecting the following class --> "StringServiceApplication"
+2. Press the "Run" button while selecting the following class --> "StringServiceApplication"
-2. Check the console to make sure you see the Spring Application Output
+3. Check the console to make sure you see the Spring Application Output
-3. Open up Postman (if you don't have Postman, open up tool to target API)
+4. Open up Postman (if you don't have Postman, open up tool to target API)
-4. Create call to the url `localhost:8080/sort`
+5. Create call to the url `localhost:8080/sort`
 	* This application only takes GET & POST calls
 	* Header requires --> Key = Content type, Value = application/json
 	* Body requires --> JSON Array of Strings ONLY